Foundations for Community-Led Housing

 Community groups, often with professional partners, are developing new approaches for large sites as well as smaller ones.
 Whether new-build, self-build or estate regeneration; and run as community land trust, co-housing or co-operative, CLH is owned and managed by residents and held to protect community benefits in perpetuity.
 The model can deliver genuinely affordable homes, but going beyond bricks and mortar, community-led schemes can strengthen local networks, promote well-being, deliver social value and cater to the aspirations of a growing number of older Londoners.

 Schemes such as New Ground in High Barnet and St Clement’s in Mile End show that CLH can work in London.
-There is political will and often enough funding for delivery – what’s often lacking is capacity, knowledge and confidence within boroughs to advise CLH groups, and access to project management skills and start-up capital for CLH groups.
+There is political will and funding for delivery – what’s often lacking is capacity, knowledge and confidence within boroughs to advise CLH groups, and access to project management skills and start-up capital for CLH groups.

 Starting in February 2019, Future of London’s new project on community-led housing will convene and build on existing efforts, showcasing the potential of CLH to our network of public-, private- and third-sector practitioners, and helping CLH groups and delivery partners work together effectively.